Today’s project is another quick and easy bookmark using some decorative tapes.

 - White cards (or whatever paper or cardstock you have at the moment, even scrap paper or extra card)

 I have quite a number of scrap papers due to cutting from big cardstock.
 I can just throw away but I also read from some other crafters that they do keep these papers as they can be handy when you need to stamp some small images or punch some small flowers.

-It’s a good idea so that you can really put these scrap papers in good use.
+It’s a good idea because you can really put these scrap papers into good use.

 One problem though… I’ve been keeping quite a lot.
-So obviously the next part is the storage and organization issue.
+So obviously the next part is the storage and organization issues.
 But this would be another whole new topic.